NYUAD-Core-Bioinformatics/guru-v2/README.md

 #### Accessing the Application

-To access the Guru User Interface [http://IP-address:8080](http://IP-address:8080) and use the credentials **guru**/**admin**.
+To access the Guru User Interface [localhost:8080](localhost:8080) and use the credentials **guru**/**admin**.

 Then navigate to ```Downstream Analysis``` button to start the analysis.

 Note:-
-- If you run this service on a server, specify the (IP-address or hostname):8080 on the browser.
+- If you run this service on a server, replace the localhost with IP-address or hostname on the browser.
-- If you run this service on a standalone machine (e.g. laptop), specify localhost:8080 on the browser.

 To delete the guru instance completely from your computer.